ecilasun/tinysys/README.md

 ```

 P.S.
 Perhaps in the future it might be possible to convince gcc so that we won't have to add the extra mv instructions and directly let the actual registers known.

+# Samples

+Please see the software/samples directory for a list of example code and a port of doom that runs natively on the device.